 In Action: Dr. Jose Vazquez, a Clinical Professor of Economics at the University of Illinois Urbana-Champaign, struggled to facilitate and grade discussion in his class of 1,600 students.
 With Packback, Vazquez was able to bring the Socratic method into his large classroom which, as he mentioned during a Forbes interview, led to “a dramatic increase in both [his] enjoyment of teaching and also the student’s motivation to learn”.

 2. We provide a positive and constructive feedback loop

 Once students understand how to start great conversations, we encourage and guide them through constructive feedback.
 This feedback challenges students to apply course material and take ownership of their work.
 Every post on Packback is reviewed by our AI, which flags posts that do not follow the Community Guidelines.
-These posts plus any flagged by other students or professors are reviewed by our Human Moderators every day!
+These posts, plus any flagged by other students or instructors, are reviewed by our human moderators every day!
 If a post is moderated, the student is sent an automated coaching email explaining why the post was moderated and how he/she can improve.
 Instructors and TAs can also provide custom feedback by publicly “Praising” or privately “Coaching” student posts.
-This professor involvement solidifies the standard of quality for the class and makes a large class feel small.
+This instructor involvement solidifies the standard of quality for the class and makes a large class feel small.

 3. We fuel purpose and curiosity for the subject matter